-Councillor Rob Skoulding is Mayor of March on Civic and Ceremonial occasions during 2015/16.
+Councillor Kim French is Mayor of March on Civic and Ceremonial occasions during from 8.8.2023/24.

-Councillor Andrew Donnelly is Deputy Mayor of March on Civic and Ceremonial occasions during 2015/16.
+Councillor Gary Christy is Deputy Mayor of March on Civic and Ceremonial occasions during 2023/24.

 The Assistant Town Clerk is responsible for managing the Mayor’s and Deputy Mayor’s diaries and organising civic receptions.

-The Mayors Civic Carol Service is held in December and the Mayors Charity Ball in February.
+The Mayors Civic Service is held in October and the Civic Carol Service in December.
 In addition the Mayor will represent the Town at many special occasions that will be officially commemorated and celebrated through the year.
-These may be regular events such as the Remembrance Day Parade or one off events such as the Queen Elizabeth II Diamond Jubilee celebrations in 2012.
+These may be regular events such as the Remembrance Day Parade or one off events..

-For a full list of see News and Events.
+For a full list of see the News and Events page.

 There are also many local activities and events that celebrate the efforts and successes of local people and organisations – these all deserve to be recognised and promoted.